Beexyzxne/Beexyzxne/README.md

 🌀.ᐟ oc x canon haters ;-;

-❕I do not have that much dnis just dont be a jerk/weirdo/an asshole in general .
+!!
+I do not have that much dnis just dont be a jerk/weirdo/an asshole in general . !!

 💥`THIN ICE ;